MSW Specializations in California: Careers, Salaries & Programs

 California MSW Degree Program Accreditation & Specializations

-California master’s degree programs in social work are accredited by the Council on Social Work Education (CSWE), the national accrediting body for social work programs.
-The CWSE’s Educational Policy and Accreditation Standards requires that MSW concentrations “extend and enhance the nine social work competencies.”
+Not all social work careers require a master’s degree, but MSW programs offer the opportunity to specialize and prepare for clinical licensure or supervisory roles.
+California MSW programs are typically accredited by the Council on Social Work Education (CSWE), the national accrediting body for social work education.
+The CSWE’s Educational Policy and Accreditation Standards require that MSW concentrations “extend and enhance the nine social work competencies.”

 Accredited MSW Programs & Specializations in California